Naturality and mapping class groups in Heegaard Floer homology

 If $q_0 \in C_1(f_0)$ is a non-degenerate critical point, and $q_y \in C_1(f_y)$ is the corresponding critical point, then $W^u(q_y) \cap \S' \in \alphas'$ intersects~$\b$ in precisely $|W^u(q_0) \cap W^s(p_0)|$ points.
 In addition, $W^u(q_y) \cap T$ consists of parallel arcs that do not enter~$A$.
 Similarly, for every $r_0 \in C_2(f_0)$ with corresponding $r_y \in C_2(f_y)$, the $\b$-curve $W^s(r_y) \cap \S' \in \betas'$ intersects $\a$ in $|W^s(r_0) \cap W^u(p_0)|$ points, and $A$ in the same number of parallel arcs.
 Hence $(\S',\alphas',\betas')$ is indeed obtained from $(\S,\alphas,\betas)$ by a $(k,l)$-stabilization, as stated.

 Note that if we include $p_0$ in $C_{01}(f_0,v_0)$, then an analogous argument applies, with the difference that inside the stabilization tube $A$ we have a $\b$-curve and an $\a$-arc. \end{proof}

-\begin{remark} In general, the stabilized surface $\S' \in \S(f_y,v_y)$ ceases to be separating for $t > 0$ small.
+\begin{remark} In case of an index 1-2 stabilization, the stabilized surface $\S' \in \S(f_y,v_y)$ does not separate $(f_t,v_t)$ if $t \in (0,y)$ is sufficiently small.
 Indeed, generically, the saddle-node $p_0 \not\in \S'$, and consequently the index~1 and~2 critical points~$p_1^t$ and~$p_2^t$ will both lie on the same side of $\S'$ for $t > 0$ sufficiently small. \end{remark}

 Essentially the same argument gives the following analogue of Proposition~\ref{prop:1-param} for 2-parameter families.